A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Methodology

 \subsection{Data Source and Acquisition}

 The primary data source was the official microdata from the System of Assessment of Basic Education (SAEB), publicly available through the National Institute for Educational Studies and Research Anísio Teixeira (INEP) \citep{INEP2025SAEB}.
+Specifically, this study uses the \textbf{SAEB 2023 edition}, the most recent cycle available at the time of data collection (accessed in January 2025), which represents the first post-pandemic national assessment conducted under a fully restored administration protocol.
+This edition was selected because it reflects the current state of Brazilian basic education and incorporates the most up-to-date socioeconomic and institutional questionnaires.
 To construct a comprehensive multi-level model, this study integrated data from both 9th-grade and high school students, using four distinct datasets: \texttt{STUDENT}, \texttt{TEACHER}, \texttt{SCHOOL}, and \texttt{PRINCIPAL}.

 Table \ref{tab:dataset_statistics} provides a descriptive overview of the final population analyzed after the data cleaning and integration process.
-The resulting dataset encompasses a substantial portion of the Brazilian basic education system, comprising a total of \textbf{6,482,168} valid student records.
+The resulting dataset encompasses a substantial portion of the Brazilian basic education system, comprising \textbf{6,482,168} valid student records.
 This sample is composed of 4,636,226 (71.52\%) students from the 9th grade and 1,845,942 (28.48\%) students from high school.
 This large-scale, nationwide scope ensures that the findings are representative and provide a robust foundation for applying machine learning models.
 For methodological clarity, a complete glossary of all variables used is provided in Appendix~\ref{appendix:Variable Glossary}.